Heart Rate Zones Calculator

 What are the 5 heart rate training zones?

-Zone 1 (50–60% max HR): very light — warm-up and recovery.
-Zone 2 (60–70%): light — fat-burning, base endurance.
-Zone 3 (70–80%): moderate — aerobic fitness, cardio.
-Zone 4 (80–90%): hard — anaerobic threshold training.
-Zone 5 (90–100%): maximum — peak speed and power.
+Zone 1 (50–60% max HR): very light — warm-up, cool-down, and active recovery.
+Zone 2 (60–70%): light aerobic — fat-burning, base endurance, mitochondrial development.
+Zone 3 (70–80%): moderate — sustained aerobic effort, "comfortably hard".
+Zone 4 (80–90%): hard — lactate threshold, high-intensity intervals.
+Zone 5 (90–100%): maximum — peak power, sprint efforts, can only be sustained for seconds to a few minutes.

 How is maximum heart rate calculated?

-What is the Karvonen formula?
+What is the Karvonen formula and why is it more accurate?

 How do I measure my resting heart rate?